hzhang9/UOCIS322-P7/README.md

 # UOCIS322 - Project 7 #
 Adding authentication and user interface to brevet time calculator service

-## What is in this repository

-You have a minimal implementation of password- and token-based authentication modules in `DockerAuth` directory, and login forms in `DockerLogin`, using which you can create authenticated REST API-based services (as demonstrated in class), as well as a front end.

-## IMPORTANT NOTES

-**MAKE SURE TO USE THE SOLUTION `acp_times.py` from Canvas for this project!**

-**MAKE SURE TO KEEP YOUR FILES in `brevets`!
-REMOVE `DockerRestAPI` after you're done!**

-## Getting started

-You will reuse *your* code from Project 6.

-Recall: you created the following three parts:

-* You designed RESTful services to expose what is stored in MongoDB, and created the following:
+## Recall Project 4

+### Overview

+Reimplement the RUSA ACP controle time calculator with Flask and AJAX.

+### ACP controle times

+Controls are points where a rider must obtain proof of passage, and control[e] times are the minimum and maximum times by which the rider must arrive at the location.
+In other words, essentially replacing the calculator here [https://rusa.org/octime_acp.html](https://rusa.org/octime_acp.html).

+## Recall Project 5

+### Overview

+Store control times from Project 4 in a MongoDB database.

+### Difference with project 4

+1. Add two buttons `Submit` and `Display` in the ACP calculator page.

+2. Upon clicking the `Submit` button, the control times should be inserted into a MongoDB database.

+3. Upon clicking the `Display` button, the entries from the database should be displayed in a new page.

+4. Will shows error if inputed control distance is wrong or empty, detailed error response rule reference [https://rusa.org/octime_acp.html](https://rusa.org/octime_acp.html).

+## Recall project 6

+Project 6 has following four functionality.

+* 1.
-** "http://<host:port>/listAll" should return all open and close times in the database
+    * "http://<host:port>/listAll" should return all open and close times in the database

-** "http://<host:port>/listOpenOnly" should return open times only
+    * "http://<host:port>/listOpenOnly" should return open times only

-** "http://<host:port>/listCloseOnly" should return close times only
+    * "http://<host:port>/listCloseOnly" should return close times only

-* You also designed two different representations: one in csv and one in json.
-For the above, JSON should be your default representation.
+* 2.

-** "http://<host:port>/listAll/csv" should return all open and close times in CSV format
+    * "http://<host:port>/listAll/csv" should return all open and close times in CSV format

-** "http://<host:port>/listOpenOnly/csv" should return open times only in CSV format
+    * "http://<host:port>/listOpenOnly/csv" should return open times only in CSV format

-** "http://<host:port>/listCloseOnly/csv" should return close times only in CSV format
+    * "http://<host:port>/listCloseOnly/csv" should return close times only in CSV format

-** "http://<host:port>/listAll/json" should return all open and close times in JSON format
+    * "http://<host:port>/listAll/json" should return all open and close times in JSON format

-** "http://<host:port>/listOpenOnly/json" should return open times only in JSON format
+    * "http://<host:port>/listOpenOnly/json" should return open times only in JSON format

-** "http://<host:port>/listCloseOnly/json" should return close times only in JSON format
+    * "http://<host:port>/listCloseOnly/json" should return close times only in JSON format

-* You also added a query parameter to get top "k" open and close times.
-For examples, see below.
+* 3.

-** "http://<host:port>/listOpenOnly/csv?top=3" should return top 3 open times only (in ascending order) in CSV format
+    * "http://<host:port>/listOpenOnly/csv?top=3" should return top 3 open times only (in ascending order) in CSV format

-** "http://<host:port>/listOpenOnly/json?top=5" should return top 5 open times only (in ascending order) in JSON format
+    * "http://<host:port>/listOpenOnly/json?top=5" should return top 5 open times only (in ascending order) in JSON format

-* You'll also designed consumer programs (e.g., in jQuery) to expose the services.

-### Functionality you will add
+    * "http://<host:port>/listCloseOnly/csv?top=6" should return top 5 close times only (in ascending order) in CSV format
+    * "http://<host:port>/listCloseOnly/json?top=4" should return top 4 close times only (in ascending order) in JSON format

+* 4.
+    * A consumer programs.

+## Functionality of this project

-In this project, you will add the following functionalities:
+In this project, willing to add the following functionalities:

 #### Part 1: Authenticating the services